zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

                 print(f"Error during chat invocation: {e}")
     ```

-## Sign into Azure and run the app

-Now that the code is complete, it's time to run the application.

-1. In the cloud shell command line pane, enter the following command to sign into Azure.
+1. In the command line pane, enter the following command to run the app:

-    ```
-    az login
-    ```

-    **<font color="red">You must sign into Azure - even though the cloud shell session is already authenticated.</font>**

-1. When prompted, follow the instructions to open the sign-in page in a new tab and enter the authentication code provided and your Azure credentials.
-Then complete the sign in process in the command line, selecting the subscription containing your Azure AI Foundry hub if prompted.

-1. After you have signed in, enter the following command to run the app:

     ```
    python agent_chat.py